svn2github/sdcc/sdcc/doc/README.txt

 used with authentic Microchip devices" which makes them incompatible with GPL.
 Pic device libraries and header files are located at non-free\lib and non-free\include directories respectively.
-Sdcc should be run with the --use-non-free command line option.
+Sdcc should be run with the --use-non-free command line option in order to include non-free header files and libraries.

 See: